emperorofmars/stf-unity/readme.md

 - Either:
 	- Download the latest release from this repository and import the .unitypackage into Unity.
 	- Or clone this repository into the 'Assets' folder of your Unity project.
-- Import a .fbx model, put it into the scene and export it as STF by going to 'STF Tools' -> 'Export'
+- Import a .fbx model, put it into the scene and export it as STF by going to `STF Tools` → `Export`
 - If you exported it into the Assets hierarchy, just press CTRL+R for Unity to refresh its asset database and see it appear.
 - Play around